Updated March 13, 2026 · By Jake Embers

 1. Mix your rub the night before (15 minutes)

-Combine all the dry ingredients in a large bowl.
-I learned this the hard way after trying to season meat at 5 AM with bleary eyes.
-Mix it thoroughly and store it in an airtight container.
-This rub has enough brown sugar to create a gorgeous mahogany bark, but not so much that it burns during the long cook.
+Mix thoroughly and store in an airtight container.
+This rub has enough brown sugar to create gorgeous mahogany bark without burning during the long cook.

 2. Prep the pork shoulders (15 minutes)

-Pat both shoulders completely dry with paper towels.
-Slather each one with yellow mustard - don't worry, you won't taste it in the final product.
-The mustard just helps the rub stick better than oil.
-Apply the rub generously on all sides, pressing it into the meat.
-You want every surface covered with a nice coating that looks like coarse sand.
+Slather each one with yellow mustard.
+You won't taste it in the final product - it just helps the rub stick better than oil ever could.
+Apply the rub generously on all sides, pressing it into every crevice.
+You want complete coverage that looks like coarse, speckled sand.

 3. Fire up your smoker (30 minutes before cooking)